Experience the city of Bergen with all your senses. This tour takes you through the history of Bergen and tastes of local food and it's story.

 In 2015 UNESCO designated Bergen as a City of Gastronomy, member of the UNESCO Creative Cities Network.
 Bergen will along with 17 other Cities of Gastronomy work locally and collaborate internationally on how to use food, creativity, gastronomy and sustainability as a creative driver for urban and regional development.
 In Bergen you will find several different food tours available if you like not only to taste great food, but also to learn more and get the history behind the food traditions.

-Bergen is a vibrant port city at the Gateway of the Fjords.
+Bergen is a vibrant port city in the heart of the fjords.
 The second largest city of the country with 275, 000 inhabitants, it has a long history in international trade in seafood, reflected in its traditional and coastal gastronomy.
 The city’s food culture originating from sea biodiversity is considered the most sustainable in Europe.
 Deeply linked to healthy nutrition, gastronomy in Bergen thrives on organic food, the production of which is supported by more than 3,000 farmers and 200 artisan food entrepreneurs.
 In addition to this, another 6,500 people are employed by the aquaculture industry and fisheries.

 Organic food and sustainable seafood are at the core of the city’s cultural identity and development.